 Support for businesses that have been affected by Coronavirus

 Use of free early education entitlements funding during the coronavirus (COVID-19) outbreak

 Please direct and rent queries on BCP properties to Julie Taylor at BCP Council.

 Good case studies

-We are very fortunate to have had several childcare providers kindly share their recent experiences with re-opening with us, so we can share with you.
+We are very fortunate to have had childcare providers kindly share their recent experiences with reopening and creatively adapting where necessary with us, so we can share with you.